 Practice Profile

 Armin previously served as the Judicial Assistant to Sir Keith Lindblom, the Senior President of Tribunals, at the Court of Appeal.
-He assisted exclusively with appeals concerning planning, environmental, and local government law, including some of the most significant such cases of recent years.
+He assisted exclusively with appeals concerning planning, environmental, and public law, including some of the most significant such cases of recent years.
 He therefore benefits from an unusual depth of experience in relation to Chambers’ practice areas for a junior of his call.

 Before his career at the Bar, Armin worked in the tech sector, and helped build the client services team at one of the UK’s leading cybersecurity startups.
 His commercial background makes him particularly well-equipped for handling technical matters.